-Chalet des Pentes (it doesn't mean the chalet of pants - it's the chalet of the slopes!) occupies the whole first floor of a large chalet built especially for YSE right on the slopes at la Daille, literally yards from the bottom of the OK, Orange, Diébold, Raye and Verte runs.
+Chalet des Pentes (it doesn’t mean the chalet of pants – it’s the chalet of the slopes!) occupies the whole first floor of a large chalet built especially for YSE on the slopes at la Daille, literally yards from the bottom of the OK, Orange, Diébold, Raye and Verte runs.
 The Funival and the La Daille bubble pass close by, while the Les Etroits chairlift goes practically overhead.

 In the morning, you walk for a few seconds before stepping into your bindings to glide to the lift of your choice – probably the Funival, still the world’s fastest lift.
 At the end of the day, good skiers ski right back to the door and beginners stop where they started, thirty seconds’ walk away.